-Your IID may need to be calibrated after a series of test failures.
-Your IID installation technician will inform you of when your device will need maintenance and service.
+Your ignition device may need to be calibrated after a series of test failures.
+Your IID installation technician will inform you when your device requires maintenance and service.
 You should not avoid these appointments if you want to protect your ability to operate a motor vehicle.

 As you can see, even a single mistake with an IID can have serious consequences on your life.
 However, you should not try to operate a vehicle without a court-ordered IID.
 This can result in charges for driving on a suspended license in California.